What is stress?

 Touch: Put clean sheets on the bed; take a warm bath; pet a dog or cat; have a massage; soak your feet; put lotions on; put a cold towel on your forehead; sink into a comfortable chair; put on a silky piece of clothing; try on fur-lined gloves in a department store; brush your hair for a long time; hug someone; hug yourself tightly; rub the area over your heart in slow, circular motions.

-Avoid anything that stimulates your nervous system, including caffeine (found in chocolate, tea, coffee, colas, and many over-the-counter preparations).
+Avoid anything that stimulates your nervous system, including caffeine (found in chocolate, tea, coffee, colas, and many over-the-counter preparations), images with a high refresh rate, violent or disturbing images or sounds.
 Use tips for a good night's sleep.
 Treat yourself gently, and ask others to understand you are under a lot of stress at the moment.
 Turn down obligations that you can do without.
 Rest.